m0rt1c/servo-js-fuzz/README.md

 Folder `triage` contains scripts to help triaging and pocs creation

-Note, these scripts must be run from the project root dir and not from inside the triage folder
+Note, these scripts must be run from the project root dir and not from inside the triage folder, while in the nix-shell

 ## References